Arkhara

-Arkhara (Архара́) is an Urban-type settlement and the administrative center of the Arkharinsky District in Amur Oblast, Russia.
+Arkhara (Архара́) is an urban-type settlement and the administrative center of the Arkharinsky District in Amur Oblast, Russia.
 It is located at the junction of the Transbaikal Railway and the Far Eastern Railway.
 The Arkhara River flows near the town.
 Population:

+Climate

+Arkhara has a typical Amur basin extreme dry-winter humid continental climate (Köppen Dwb) featuring frigid, dry winters alongside very warm, humid and wet summers.